DataDog/integrations-core/docs/developer/guidelines/style.md

 ```
 [testenv]
 dd_check_types = true
-dd_mypy_args = <FLAGS> datadog_checks/ tests/
+dd_mypy_args = <FLAGS> --py2 datadog_checks/ tests/
 ...
 ```

-The `dd_mypy_args` can be used to add or overwrite some flags to mypy for this specific integration.
-Here are some useful arguments you can add:
+The `dd_mypy_args` defines the [mypy command line option][mypy-command-line] for this specific integration. `--py2` is here to make sure the integration is Python2.7 compatible.
+Here are some useful flags you can add:

-- `--py2`: If the integration needs to be Python2.7 compatible.
+- `--check-untyped-defs`: Type-checks the interior of functions without type annotations.
 - `--disallow-untyped-defs`: Disallows defining functions without type annotations or with incomplete type annotations.

-Note that there is a default configuration in the `mypy.ini` file:
+Note that there is a default configuration in the [`mypy.ini`][mypy-ini] file.

-- `follow_import = normal`: Follows all imports normally and type checks all top level code (as well as the bodies of all functions and methods with at least one type annotation in the signature).
-- `ignore_missing_import = true`: Ignore errors about imported packages that don't provide type hints.
-- `disallow_untyped_defs = false`: Allows defining functions without type annotations or with incomplete type annotations.
-Prevent noise from imported module.
-- `show_column_numbers = true`: Shows column numbers in error messages.

 ### Example